-Ok, so if someone wants you to give them your hard-earned money without knowing what you’re actually buying, you’d expect everything in their story to check out, right?
-Let’s look at whether you should put your faith in this system.
+OK, so if someone wants you to give them your hard-earned money without knowing what you’re actually buying, you’d expect everything in their story to check out, right?
+Let’s look at whether you should put any faith in this system.

 Trust?
 No Way!

 This system fails the legitimacy test on so many levels: